 How do I decide on the best breast implant size for me?

-How to choose the right breast implant size?
+How do you choose the right breast implant size?

-The ideal breast implant size depends on a number of factors including the particular result you are hoping to achieve.
+The ideal breast implant size depends on several factors, including the particular result you are hoping to achieve.
 If you are looking for a more natural-looking breast enlargement, you may wish to choose a smaller-sized implant with a lower profile.
-Determination of the optimum size and shape of breast implant for you will be based on a full physical examination which in some cases may be followed by 3-D imaging to accurately map your breasts and how they could look with a particular size of breast implant.
+Determination of the optimum size and shape of breast implant for you will be based on a complete physical examination, which in some cases may be followed by 3-D imaging to accurately map your breasts and how they could look with a particular size of breast implant.

 What is the most popular breast implant size?

-Breast implant size is most commonly measured by weight in grams or by volume in millilitres.
-Many women commonly determine the size of breast implant using cup sizes.
+Breast implant size is most commonly measured by weight in grams or millilitres.
+Many women commonly determine the size of breast implants using cup sizes.
 Using cup sizes to choose the ideal breast implant size is not an accurate method of breast implant sizing.
-The most useful criteria for choosing the ideal breast implant will involve the amount of soft tissue coverage to disguise the upper edges of the implant as well as the existing size of your breasts.
+The most useful criteria for selecting the perfect breast implant will involve the amount of soft tissue coverage to disguise the upper edges of the implant, as well as the existing size of your breasts.
 Both factors will have a direct influence on the final size of your breasts with breast implants.
-It’s important to bear in mind that your surgeon will not be able to guarantee a certain cup size and this is why it is important to carry out the rice test preoperatively before choosing the ideal size of breast implant for you.
+It’s essential to remember that your surgeon cannot guarantee a specific cup size, so it’s crucial to conduct the rice test preoperatively to determine the ideal size of breast implant for you.

 Is the choice of breast implant size affected by your body type?

-Breast implant size can be influenced by the anatomy of a woman’s chest.
-It is important to select a breast implant size that is in harmony with the existing anatomy to get the most natural-looking results.
-Breast implants are most commonly placed below the chest wall muscle and this is also known as the ‘dual-plane’ approach.
-Breast implants can also be placed above the chest wall muscle and the recovery after subglandular breast augmentation is much quicker compared with dual plane breast augmentation.
-Subglandular breast augmentation is also able to correct mild to moderate degrees of breast sagging.
-Placement of the breast implant below the chest wall muscle allows concealment of the edges of the implant in the upper part and is the preferred technique for very slim women with very minimal existing breast tissue.
-Slim women who have implants placed on top of the muscle increase the risk of visible or palpable implant edges.
-There are a number of factors that determine optimum breast implant placement including the initial size of the breasts, the size and shape of the chest wall and the body mass index.
-Women who intend to carry out breastfeeding in future may prefer to have a dual plane breast augmentation.
+Subglandular breast augmentation can also correct mild to moderate degrees of breast sagging.
+Placement of the breast implant below the chest wall muscle allows concealment of the edges of the implant in the upper part.
+It is the preferred technique for very slim women with very minimal existing breast tissue.
+Women with implants placed on top of the muscle, particularly those who are slender, are at increased risk of visible or palpable implant edges.
+Several factors determine the optimum placement of breast implants, including the initial size of the breasts, the size and shape of the chest wall, and the body mass index.
+Women who intend to breastfeed in the future may prefer to have a dual-plane breast augmentation.

 Where is the best place to get breast implants in the UK?

-Centre for Surgery in London is a specialist cosmetic surgery clinic with many years of experience in carrying out all types of breast implant surgery.
+Centre for Surgery in London is a specialist cosmetic surgery clinic with many years of experience in all types of breast implant surgery.
 Our expert breast surgeons are renowned for producing natural-looking results.
-To learn more about breast implant surgery in London, get in contact with our friendly and knowledgeable patient coordinator to book a face-to-face consultation with an expert breast surgeon.
+To learn more about breast implant surgery in London, contact our friendly and knowledgeable patient coordinator to book a face-to-face consultation with an expert breast surgeon.

 RELATED: Common Questions about Breast Implants